kgorking/ecs/README.md

 ```cpp
 rt.make_system([](ecs::parent<short*> p) { });  // runs on entities 8-11
 ```
-An `ecs::parent` that only consist of filters does not need to be passed as a reference.
+An `ecs::parent` that only consist of filters does not need to be passed as a constant reference.

 Marking the parent itself as a filter means that any entity with a parent component on it will be ignored.
 Any sub-components specified are ignored.